cyberark/conjur/apidocs/src/api.md

 FORMAT: 1A

-# Conjur Community Edition API
+# CyberArk Conjur API

-This is official documentation of the Conjur Community Edition API.
+This is official documentation of the Conjur API.
 It allows you tremendous flexibility to control and manipulate your Conjur software.